-Sue-Anne has been Vice-President of the Humanitarian Quality Assurance Initiative since its foundation in 2015.
-She has been focussed on complaint handling, self-regulation and compliance since 2004, in the humanitarian and development sector, charitable fundraising, both nationally and internationally, and in the commercial environment of Australia’s customer-owned banks.
+Sue-Anne was Vice-President of the Humanitarian Quality Assurance Initiative from its foundation in 2015 until June 2022.
+She has been focused on complaint handling, self-regulation and compliance since 2004, in the humanitarian and development sector, charitable fundraising, both nationally and internationally, and in the commercial environment of Australia’s customer-owned banks.
 She has an extensive background in governance and self-regulation of charitable institutions, having contributed through a number of peak bodies and engaged with Australian governments in regulatory reform in the charitable sector, at both federal and state levels.
 In 2017 she was awarded an order of Australia for significant contribution to the not-for-profit sector, including fundraising reform and codes of conduct.

-I am the Vice-President of the Board of Directors and a member of the GA since 2015.
+I am a former Vice-President of the Board of Directors and I am a member of the GA.

 Joining the Board of HQAI was an extension of the work I had been doing the previous decade with Australia’s peak body in the humanitarian and development sector.
 I was delighted to be asked to be one of the founding Directors.